mathieucarbou/MycilaSafeBoot/README.md

 ```

 Because of the need to have 2 partitions with the same size, the firmware is then limited to only 2MB in this case when the ESP has 4MB flash.
-2MB is left unused (OT will switch to the updated partition after the firmware is updated through OTA).
+2MB is left unused (the OTA process will switch to the updated partition once completed).

 **A SafeBoot partition is a small bootable recovery partition allowing you to use ElegantOTA to flash the firmware.**
 Consequently, the firmware can take all the remaining space on the flash.